a-tonchev/react-boilerplate/README.md

 The language field is of type string uses the ISO 639 language codes.

-but I recommend to use the <Authorized /> Component.
+For Authorization I recommend to use the <Authorized /> Component.

 | Authorized props  | Type | Description |
 | ------------- | ------------- | ------------- |